(“Back to Beit Lehem” | The Jordan Journey, part 7 | May 19, 2018, evening)

 We looked at each other scattered,

 a bit confused, clueless as to what we should do next

-I held my head, and tried to figure out what part of Israel’s widowhood or Jordan’s destiny should be prayed over at this location.
+I sat down, held my head between my hands, and tried to figure out what part of Israel’s widowhood or Jordan’s destiny should be prayed over at this location.
 Jacob wrestled during the night, so all of us asked God to show His Faces to both nations, on both sides of the Jordan river, this time in daylight.

 I prayed that our wrestling as a nation will end; and for the ability to look into the Face of the Beautiful Man from Nazareth (a phrase Rania loves to use when she refers to Yeshua); and that we will see in Him the Lover of our soul and not the biggest enemy of our nation.
 I prayed against the limping in our national walk: “Touch our feet, O Balm of Gilead, with your healing hands.”

 “Something is burning in my heart,” Rania said.
 “It has to do with the dependence of Israel on the arm of the flesh.
 Our military, our wisdom – as if these will rescue us.
 The change for Jacob happened when he yielded to the Angel and stopped wrestling.”

 It stirred up something within me, so I responded: “I ask you, God, to help me wrestle with you on behalf of our national strength, wits and manipulation.
 Forgive us, forgive me, for relying on my own understanding, for not trusting you with all our hearts, for leaning unto our own understanding, for not acknowledging you in all our ways and letting you direct our paths.
 For being wise in our own eyes and not fearing you (see prov.
 3:5-7).”